superruzafa/visual-elixir-reference/content/en/functions/Enum/chunk_while-4.md

 Chunks `enumerable` with fine grained control when every chunk is emitted.

-`chunk_fun` receives the current element and the accumulator and must return
+`fun` receives the current element and the accumulator and must return

 - `{:cont, chunk, acc}` to emit the given chunk and continue with accumulator or
 - `{:cont, acc}` to not emit any chunk and continue with the return accumulator.